ImperialCollegeLondon/safe_web/README.md

 The web application needs a config file, saved as  `private.appconfig.ini`, which provides some basic information for running the site.
 This isn't in the repository because it contains passwords, etc.

-There are some standard bits of information for email and the db connection, but the SAFE web application adds two more: the path to the SQLite database for checking taxonomy and the host name.
+There are some standard bits of information for email and the db connection, but the SAFE web application adds three more: the path to the SQLite database for checking taxonomy, recaptcha site and secret keys for protecting user registration from bots, and the host name .
 This last one is needed for scheduled tasks: the daemon running these has no idea that it is doing anything to do with a website, so if a scheduled task needs to build a URL, it has to be able to look up the host name.
 The file should look like this:

 	; App configuration